jaylenxr/Knotra/README.md

 [View App](https://knotra.netlify.app/)

 ## App Feautures
--Each new log requires users to select hair condition(s) & hair type.
+- Each new log requires users to select hair condition(s) & hair type.
 The notes field is for the user to describe hair concerns/updates.
 - Users can manipulate, view, and delete logs they’ve created
 - Users can choose keep logs private or make them public.
 - Public logs can only be viewed by other users.